open-cogsci/osdoc/content/notes/RE-0.27.md

 OpenSesame 0.27 is almost completely backwards compatible with previous versions, expect for the following differences:

-- `canvas.keyboard.get_key()` now returns keys as `unicode`, rather than as an `int` that corresponds to the ASCII value.
+- `canvas.keyboard.get_key()` now returns a key as `unicode`, rather than as an `int` corresponding to an ASCII value.
 This change has been made to improve support for non-QWERTY keyboard layouts.
 - Response timeouts are now registered as `None`, rather than the string 'timeout'.
 - In the Windows release, the media_player plug-in has been replaced in favour of the media_player_vlc plug-in.
 This was necessary, because the libraries used by the old media_player are not compatible with Python 2.7.